Sansar Docs

 Sansar has a predefined set of shaders and you must choose from these when making assets for avatars and edit world mode, below is a list of every shader in sansar and what they are capable of try to pick the lightest shader possible for the item you are creating.

 Every shader has Map slots that accepts a image texture, Most maps accept PNG and JPEG, Displacement accepts PNG or EXR, sansar shaders uses the PBR Metallic+Roughness workflow and is OpenGL Normal.
-See Materials information for more.
+See for more.

 Selecting a shader